 Mars landing sites (yellow).
 Image credit: modified by Helen Klus, original image by NASA/AFP/Public domain.

-The Soviet Union intended Phobos 1 and Phobos 2, to pass Mars on the way to its moon, Phobos.
+The Soviet Union intended for Phobos 1 and Phobos 2 to pass Mars on the way to Phobos.
 Both launched successfully in 1988, however they lost contact with Phobos 1 before it arrived.
 The Russian Federal Space Agency attempted to send a probe to Mars in 1996, Mars 96, but it failed to leave the Earth's orbit.

 NASA made several failed attempts to send a probe to Mars in the 1990s, with the Mars Observer, Mars Climate Orbiter, and the Mars Polar Lander.
 They also had two successes, with the Mars Global Surveyor, and Mars Pathfinder, both of which launched in 1996.